-Operating in over 70 countries worldwide, FBA Forward is the experts when it comes to making sure that all deliveries are made within seven days of being collected, wherever in the world, they may be going.
+Operating in over 70 countries worldwide, FBA Forward is the expert when it comes to making sure that all deliveries are made within seven days of being collected, wherever in the world, they may be going.

 You may also like:

 11 Amazon FBA Inspection & FBA Prep Services Companies Sellers Should Know

 Amazon Long Term Storage Fees: 5 Tips FBA Sellers Should Never Miss

 FBA Small and Light Program: Everything You Need to Know